Privacy Act Systems - DOL/SOL-9

 Files are retrieved by the name of the individual making the appeal.
 Electronic records are retrieved by the name of the appellant, the appellant's law firm, the original requester, the subject, the denying officer, the disposition date, and the case number.

 Access by authorized personnel only.
 Computer security safeguards are used for electronically stored data and locked locations for paper files.

 RETENTION AND DISPOSAL:

-These records are destroyed six years after final agency determination or 3 years after final court adjudication, whichever is later.
+Records are retained for six years until after final agency determination or three years after final court adjudication, whichever is later.

 SYSTEM MANAGER(S) AND ADDRESS: